awsdocs/amazon-ecs-developer-guide/doc_source/create-blue-green.md

 1. Use the [create\-deployment\-group](https://docs.aws.amazon.com/cli/latest/reference/deploy/create-deployment-group.html) command to create an CodeDeploy deployment group\.

    First, create a file named `tutorial-deployment-group.json` with the following contents\.
 This example uses the resource that you created\.
+For the `serviceRoleArn`, specify the ARN of your Amazon ECS CodeDeploy IAM role\.
+For more information, see [Amazon ECS CodeDeploy IAM Role](codedeploy_IAM_role.md)\.

    ```
    {
-      "applicationName": "tutorial-bluegreen",
+      "applicationName": "tutorial-bluegreen=app",
       "autoRollbackConfiguration": {
          "enabled": true,
          "events": [ "DEPLOYMENT_FAILURE" ]